 Measuring Bat Speed:

 Unlike bowling speeds, the speed of the bat played by the batsman is still anybody’s guess, even in international cricket matches.
-With power-hitting becoming an essential feature of the game, measuring bat speed becomes critical to the analysis-improvement cycle.
+With range-hitting becoming an essential feature of the game, measuring bat speed becomes critical to the analysis-improvement cycle.
 Spektacom’s PowerBat sticker (PowerSticker) has smart sensors that will allow you to measure the speed of the bat at the time of impact with the ball in real-time.
 This data can help you to adjust the batting technique to different bowling conditions and against different types of bowlers.